LIGO Weekly Report for the week of 11 December - 15 December 2017

 - Attended Portal to the Public Train the trainer workshop (Sheila Dwyer, Mike Landry, Amber)

 Post O2 Planned Engineering

-This Friday marked the end of week seven of the Planned Engineering program of projects which commenced Aug 28th 2017.
+This Friday marked the end of week Fourteen of the Planned Engineering program of projects which commenced Aug 28th 2017.
 See chart below for outline and progress.